Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "...I can agree with that, I suppose."
 This was so fucking surreal he was going to have nightmares for fuckin’ *years* he just knew it.
 Firth’s spine and scalp was fucking *crawling* with creeped-out weirdness.
 "Now…what about you?"

-*"Discarded.* Beings without *being.* We were made for their evil purpose, discarded when we were not needed.
+"*Discarded.* Beings without *being.* We were made for their evil purpose, discarded when we were not needed.
 Any new soul was ripped from the body upon first implantation, leaving only the hunger.
 But now…"

 "You…found purpose in us," Campbell said.
 "Or this fight."